 August 2011:The State of Alaska filed a motion to dismiss our case, and our Alaska attorneys are preparing a response.

-July 2011:The legal team working with OCT in Alaska, attorneys Brad DeNoble and Daniel Kruse, expect a hearing in September of 2011 regarding the complaint filed against the State of Alaska Department of Natural Resources.
+July 2011:The legal team working with OCT in Alaska, attorneys Brad DeNoble and Daniel Kruse, file an amended complaint against the State of Alaska Department of Natural Resources.

 For Additional Information on Climate Change in Alaska:

 The Arctic Climate Impact Assessment

 Our Government Resources Page has information on climate change provided by local government.